-KONl shock absorbers with Frequency Selective Damping (FSD) technology, have been specifically designed for the sophisticated, uncompromising driver.
+KONl shock absorbers with Frequency Selective Damping technology, have been specifically designed for the sophisticated, uncompromising driver.
 We are able to combine the ultimate in comfort and handling with no compromises.
 The solution is purely mechanical and thus a simple bolt on install.
-The lack of electronic control components make KONl FSD high performance shock absorbers the simple solution to the familiar suspension problem.
+The lack of electronic control components make KONl Frequency Selective Damping high performance shock absorbers the simple solution to the familiar suspension problem.

 Comfort and handling can be split in two different frequency areas:

 - For comfort, with the suspension moving in a high frequency area (10 Hz), require low damping forces.